Helen Huang

-Helen Huang (黃海倫 (Huáng Hǎilún); born October 1982) is a classical pianist.
+Helen Huang (黃海倫 (Huáng Hǎilún); born October 1982) is an American classical pianist.
 She began studying piano in 1987, performing and touring with major symphony orchestras.

 Musical career

-Huang was born in Ibaraki, Japan, of Taiwanese parents.
+Huang was born in Ibaraki, Japan, to Taiwanese parents.
 Her family moved to the United States in 1985 and Huang began her piano study in 1987.
 She attended the Manhattan School of Music, and then the Juilliard School, where she studied with the Israeli pianist Yoheved Kaplinsky, graduating in 2004.

-Huang made her debut with a major symphony orchestra at age 8, when she performed with the Philadelphia Orchestra.
-She went on to perform in December 1992 with the New York Philharmonic under the direction of Kurt Masur, with whom she continued to maintain a close association.
+Huang debuted with a major symphony orchestra at age 8, when she performed with the Philadelphia Orchestra.
+She performed in December 1992 with the New York Philharmonic under the direction of Kurt Masur, with whom she maintained a close association.

 Huang has performed with several major orchestras, including the Cleveland Orchestra, the U.S. National Symphony Orchestra, the New York Philharmonic, the Philadelphia Orchestra, the Saint Louis Symphony, the Leipzig Gewandhaus Orchestra and the London Philharmonic.
 She has toured with the New York Philharmonic (in 1998 and again in 1999), the Pittsburgh Symphony (1998–99) and the Vienna Chamber Orchestra.

 She has been a member of the Juilliard School faculty since 2008.